-The effect of changing our supernova subset on w is shown in the right panel of Figure 12a.
-Combined with WMAP and 2dFGRS, the best-fit value of w gets larger by 0.07; we adopt this as our type contamination systematic error on w.
+The size of this systematic for w is shown in the right panel of Figure 12a.
+Combined with CMB and 2dFGRS measurements, the best-fit value of w is larger by 0.07; we adopt this as our type contamination systematic error on w.